DuendeInexistente/Cirque/ShortStories/stars.md

 Orange_Unit was incapable of feel disheartened, or frustration.

 So when it saw a ```FRIENDSHIP_BUILDING``` scenario occurring below, it acted immediately immediately, without any delay.
-A griffon clearly making a threat display, wielding a short knife, was threatening a pony mare who hid a foal behind it.
+A griffon clearly making a threat display, wielding a short knife, was threatening a pony mare who was shielding a foal away from the griffon.
 While protocol called for cautiousness in case of ambiguity, there was very little ambiguous in this situation.

+Orange_Unit did not deem it necessary to use it's more specialized features, so it fell on the floating planks with a loud clank -intimidation could prevent violence- and extended it's rays between the griffon and the mare, increasing the volume of it's voice by a ten percent:

+ "This unit will not produce lethal or crippling damage in this situation, as per Equestrian law."
+It said.

+The griffon hesitated but tried to stab at O_U.
+The unit measured the speed and force of the knife, and knew that it wouldn't scratch the paint.